Data Centers in Denpasar

 Denpasar is the administrative and economic center of Bali, making it a critical site for localized digital services.

-Proximity To Key Business Districts: Data centers are located near primary tourism, hospitality, and administrative corridors, ensuring minimal latency for the region's largest employers.
+Proximity To Key Business Districts: Data centers are located near primary tourism, hospitality, and administrative corridors.
+This placement ensures minimal latency for the region’s largest employers and service providers.

-Regional Market Reach: Facilities here effectively serve the local population and the massive annual influx of international visitors across Bali and surrounding islands.
+Regional Market Reach: Facilities here effectively serve the local population and the massive annual influx of international visitors across Bali and the surrounding islands, providing a superior user experience.

-Tax Advantage For Data Centers: Specific areas offer regulatory relief and tax concessions for infrastructure development.
-These incentives reduce initial capital expenditure and long-term operating costs for technology providers.
+Tax Advantage For Data Centers: Designated infrastructure zones provide regulatory relief and tax concessions for qualified technology providers.
+These incentives reduce initial capital expenditure and support long-term operational scaling for digital service companies.

 Natural Disaster Risk

-Denpasar maintains a Moderate (4.5/10) risk profile as of September 2025.
-While the overall risk class is medium, natural hazards require resilient facility design.
+Denpasar maintains a Moderate (4.5/10) risk profile as of January 2026.
+While the overall risk class is medium, specific natural hazards require resilient facility design and site-specific mitigation strategies.

 - Tsunami: High (9.3/10)